 Pamplin, G. D., 2009.
 A Biometrical investigation into the relationship between vertebral joint osteophytosis and body proportion biomechanics.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: